-EFFICIENCY: extent to which outcomes have been achieved at reasonably low cost and maintenance of minimum transaction costs planned results in the current PFD cycle?
-Efficiency gains achieved through synergy (concerted efforts to optimise results and avoid duplication) Examples of cross-practice collaboration and cross-agency harmonization and programme and policy coherence Programme management arrangements (outcome and results groups) produced: a.
-Efficient joint programming processes by UN agencies and implementing partners arrangements and responsibilities, TORs and actual performance for progress monitoring, learning and reporting Questionnaire Interviews Focus groups Round tables Government officials UN Chairs of Results Groups UN outcome coordinators Operations Management Team Communications Team CSO and private sector b.
-A regular, user-friendly stream of information and data about progress against the planc.
-Actionable lessons and good practices for consideration by the UNCT and the government International development partners representatives Have the resources been used efficiently?
-In what ways could transaction costs be reduced?
-How well have the various activities, including those aimed at improving gender equality, transformed the available resources into the intended results in terms of quantity, quality and timeliness? (in comparison to the plan) Evidence of efficient management and benefits of Deliver as One approach Outcome budgets are broadly in line with scale and scope of expected results UN annual work planning process is aligned with the national budget process to generate greater coherence in programme design and delivery Perceptions about costs vs. benefits of PFD results and the efficiency of Document review focused on the UNCT budget, annual changes through work plans, financial analysis and delivery rates for the outcomes from programme reviews and progress reports Interviews Reference materials for evaluation UNCT UN Chairs of Results Groups UN Outcome Coordinators
+EFFICIENCY: extent to which outcomes have been achieved at reasonably low cost and maintenance of minimum transaction costs

+EQ8 How has the UN system mobilized and used its resources (human, technical and financial) and improve inter-agency synergies to achieve its Triangulation of perceptions about the benefits of the PFD and a 'one programme' approach for greater coherence and collaboration by UN agencies and Government partners Document review and system analysis focused on the PFD management, monitoring and quality assurance Reference materials for evaluation UNCT planned results in the current PFD cycle?
+Efficiency gains achieved through synergy (concerted efforts to optimise results and avoid duplication) Examples of cross-practice collaboration and cross-agency harmonization and programme and policy coherence arrangements and responsibilities, TORs and actual performance for progress monitoring, learning and reporting Government officials UN Chairs of Results Groups UN outcome coordinators Programme management arrangements (outcome and results groups) produced: Questionnaire Interviews Operations Management Team Communications a.
+Efficient joint programming processes by UN agencies and implementing partners Focus groups Round tables Team CSO and private sector representatives b.
+A regular, user-friendly stream of information and data about progress against the plan International development partners c.
+Actionable lessons and good practices for consideration by the UNCT and the government representatives EQ9 Have the resources been used efficiently?
+In what ways could transaction Evidence of efficient management and benefits of Deliver as One approach Document review focused on the UNCT budget, Reference materials for evaluation costs be reduced?
+How well have the various activities, including those Outcome budgets are broadly in line with scale and scope of annual changes through work plans, financial UNCT UN Chairs of aimed at improving gender equality, transformed the expected results analysis and delivery rates for Results Groups available resources into the intended results in terms of quantity, quality and timeliness? (in comparison to the plan) UN annual work planning process is aligned with the national budget process to generate greater coherence in programme design and delivery the outcomes from programme reviews and progress reports UN Outcome Coordinators Perceptions about costs vs. benefits of PFD results and the efficiency of Interviews implementation modalities used (avoiding waste and duplication)Perceptions about the financial costs of UN programmatic assistance vs those of other international partnersTimeliness and quality of outputs and use of resources EQ10 Were the management and administrative arrangements sufficient to ensure efficient implementation of the programme?
+Stakeholder perceptions about the efficiency of the overall management arrangements for PFD progress monitoring, learning and reporting, including the roles of the UNCT and the government Stakeholder perceptions about the likeliness that actual outputs could have been or not delivered more efficiently by other partners or with the use of other partnership approaches Examples of management intervention for overcoming barriers and constraints in PFD implementation Document review focused on the UNCT budget, annual changes through work plans, financial analysis and delivery rates for the outcomes from programme reviews and progress reports Interviews Reference materials for evaluation UNCT Government officials Results Groups Operations Management Team